HomeDing/homeding.github.io/savemode.md

 After enabling the `savemode` the following functions are deactivated:

 * Any upload or file change operations are rejected.
-* The OTA Element when configured will stay in the deactivated state so firmware uploads are not possible
+* The OTA Element will set a random password so firmware uploads are rejected.
-* savemode cannot be changed using URL action
+* Many device parameters including `savemode` cannot be changed by using an URL action
-* resetting the SPIFFS filesystem.
+* Resetting the filesystem.
-* listing the files in the SPIFFS filesystem
+* Listing the files in the SPIFFS filesystem.
-* resetting or changing the network configuration.
+* Resetting or changing the network configuration.
-* rendering the builtin pages $setup, $boot, $upload
+* Rendering the builtin UI $setup.htm, $boot.htm, $upload.htm.
-* network scan
+* network scan.

 ## Save mode after uploading